shenwzh3/DialogXL/README.md

 ## Perparation

 ### Datasets
 We have provided the preprocessed datasets of IEMOCAP, MELD, DailyDialog and EmoryNLP in `/data/`.
-For each dataset, there is 3 json files containing dialogs for train/dev/test set.
+For each dataset, there are 3 json files containing dialogs for train/dev/test set.
 Each dialog contains utterances and their corresponding speaker information and emotion labels.

 ### Pre-trained XLNet